deanabadie/semver/README.md

 # SemVer for Java

-The semver package for Java provides functionalities which conform to the semantic versioning convention: https://semver.org/
+The semver package for Java provides functionalities which comply with the semantic versioning convention: https://semver.org/
 These functionalities include the following:
-* Validate a given version string to conform to the SemVer convention
+* Validate a given version string to comply with the SemVer convention
 * Sort versions in descending and ascending order
 * Get latest and oldest version from a given list